 Ine WOUTERS (°1972) has a Master of Science in engineering: architecture (VUB, 1996).
 She became a research assistant in the department of Architectural Engineering at VUB (1996-2002) and finished her PhD in engineering about ‘Renovation of fireproof mills in Brussels: building technology and fire safety’in 2002.
 After her PhD she combined her work as post-doc assistant at VUB with a position as lecturer at the School of Architecture Provinciaal Hogeschool Limburg (PHL).
-From 2003 she holds a full position at the department of Architectural Engineering at Vrije Universiteit Brussel and gives (among other) courses on Building technology, Structural renovation techniques and Research methodology.
+From 2003 she holds a position at the department of Architectural Engineering at Vrije Universiteit Brussel and gives (among other) courses on Building technology, Structural renovation techniques and Research methods.
 She was head of the Research Lab of Architectural Engineering (2008-2014) and is since 2011 head of the Department of Architectural Engineering.

-Her personal research focuses on building techniques and materials in the nineteenth and twentieth centuries, focusing on developments in building with cast iron, wrought iron, mild steel and early reinforced concrete.
-By studying typologies (fire proof mill construction, warehouses, roof trusses, small suspension bridges, glass houses, church roofs…) the evolution during a time period is studied.
+Her research focuses on building techniques and construction materials in the nineteenth and twentieth centuries.She is interested in the evolution of the production process, the changing motivations to apply certain materials and the actors involved.
 Next to archive and literature study, the buildings and structures itself are an important object in her research.
-She aims to deliver new insights in the history of construction and the built heritage which can be applied when determining the historical value of a building.The historical insights are ‘translated’ to be applied during the assessment of historic structures by architects and engineers who are not familiar with nineteenth and twentieth century ways of building and designing.
+She aims to deliver new insights in the history of construction and the built heritage which can be applied when determining the historical value of a building.The historical insights often serve as inspiration to tackle current issues.

-She supervised the PhD work of Lisa Wastiels (2010, FWO), Michael de Bouw (2010), Leen Lauriks (2012, IWT), Quentin Collette (2014, FWO), Dorien Aerts (2015, Innoviris), Louis Vandenabeele (2018, IWT), Jelena Dobbels (2018, SRP) and Marianne De Fossé (2018, FWO), as well as the ongoing work of Romain Wibaut (FWO), Frederik Vandyck (IRP), Pieter De Raedt and Katarina Chalvatzi (ETHZurich).
+She supervised the PhD work of Lisa Wastiels (2010, FWO), Michael de Bouw (2010), Leen Lauriks (2012, IWT), Quentin Collette (2014, FWO), Dorien Aerts (2015, Innoviris), Louis Vandenabeele (2018, IWT), Jelena Dobbels (2018, SRP), Marianne De Fossé (2018, FWO), Frederik Vandyck (2020, IRP) and Katerina Chalvatzi (2020, ETHZurich) as well as the ongoing work of Romain Wibaut (FWO), Pieter De Raedt and Marylise Parein (Innoviris).

 RENOVATIE van de FIREPROOF MILL in BRUSSEL bouwtechniek-draagvermogen-brandweerstand (Assessment of fireproof mills in Brussels: building technology-capacity-fire resistance)